Logo of php-etl

 • Returning a GroupedItem containing this iterator.

 The internals in the ETL will then transform each line returned by the iterator into a DataItem and send it to the next step.
-While this step will return a single GroupedItem the next step will receive as many DataItem’s as theye are lines in the csv file.
+While this step will return a single GroupedItem the next step will receive as many DataItem’s as the lines of the csv file.

 chain: